idontnow/installers-4-lutris/star-wars-pit-droids/README.md

 The game **REQUIRES** these patches that Lutris cannot apply automatically (at least not in the Flatpak version).*

-*The game MAY run and play without a patch, but that would at least require additional tweaking for the 16-bit SecuROM which is way outside the scope of my knowledge.
+*The game MAY run and play without a patch, but that would at least require additional tweaking for the 16-bit SafeDisc DRM (https://www.pcgamingwiki.com/wiki/Star_Wars:_Pit_Droids#cite_note-3) which is way outside the scope of my knowledge.
 Even if you can get that to work, the game will still prompt you to insert your game CD before it plays, and stop you from playing if you eject the CD, which can get annoying if you don't want to keep the disc spinning in your physical drive or mounted virtually.

 Having said that, if you wish to play without the game CD, follow these steps: